-Pursuant to 28 U.S.C. § 2071, Rule 83 of the Federal Rules of Civil Procedure, and Rule 57 of the Federal Rules of Criminal Procedure, the United States District Court for the Southern District of Indiana hereby gives public notice of the following:
+Therefore, pursuant to 28 U.S.C. § 2071, Rule 83 of the Federal Rules of Civil Procedure, and Rule 57 of the Federal Rules of Criminal Procedure, the United States District Court for the Southern District of Indiana hereby gives public notice that the following amendments to the Local Rules of this Court are adopted, effective July 1, 2024.

-The Local Rules Advisory Committee for the Southern District of Indiana has recommended, and the District Court has authorized release for a period of public comment through May 15, 2024, the revision of certain Local Rules of the United States District Court for the Southern District of Indiana.
 Unless otherwise indicated, as seen in this Notice redline text is added and struck text is deleted.
-The proposed revisions are as follows:
+The amendments are as follows:

-A. Local Rule 5-2 - Filing of Documents shall be amended as follows:
+A. Local Rule 5-2 - Filing of Documents is amended as follows:

 - (a) Electronic Filing.
 Electronic filing of documents is generally required pursuant to Fed.
 R. Civ.
 P. 5(d)(3)(A). - (b) Documents Exempt from Electronic Filing.
 Any document that is exempt from electronic filing must be filed directly with the clerk and served on other parties in the case as required by those Federal Rules of Civil Procedure and these rules that apply to the service of non-electronic documents.
 Only the following documents are exempt from the electronic filing requirement of Fed.
 R. Civ.
-P. 5(d)(3)(A): - (1) documents filed by pro se litigants; - (2) exhibits in a format that does not readily permit electronic filing (such as video recordings, audio recordings, and large maps and charts); - (3) documents that are illegible when scanned into PDF format;
+P. 5(d)(3)(A): - (1) documents filed by pro se litigants; - (2) exhibits in a format that does not readily permit electronic filing (such as video recordings, audio recordings, and large maps and charts);

-- (4) documents filed in cases not maintained on the ECF system; and - (5) any other documents that the court or these rules specifically allow to be filed directly with the clerk. - (c) Format for Video, Audio, and Similar Media Files.
+- (3) documents that are illegible when scanned into PDF format; - (4) documents filed in cases not maintained on the ECF system; and - (5) any other documents that the court or these rules specifically allow to be filed directly with the clerk. - (c) Format for Video, Audio, and Similar Media Files.
 Video, audio, and similar files must be presented in MP4, WMV, MOV, or AVI format.
 In addition to case filings, this subsection applies to files submitted directly to chambers on the instruction of the judge. - (d) Case Initiating Documents.
 The initial pleading and accompanying documents, including the complaint and issuance of the summons, may be filed either in paper form or electronically through the court's ECF system.
 Case initiating documents must be served in the traditional manner on paper.
 All subsequent documents must be filed electronically except as provided in these rules or as ordered by the court. - (e) Document Filing by Non-Exempt Party.
 When a party who is not exempt from the electronic filing requirement files a document directly with the clerk, the party must: - (1) electronically file a notice of manual filing that explains why the document cannot be filed electronically; - (2) present the document to the clerk within 1 business day after filing the notice of manual filing; and - (3) present the clerk with a copy of the notice of manual filing when the party files the document with the clerk.